Get 80% off your plan for your first 3 months*

 Profit margins vs net profit

-• Net profit: The actual dollar amount left after paying all expenses
+• Net profit: the actual dollars left after paying all expenses

 For example, if you earn $100,000 revenue and have $20,000 net profit, your profit margin is 20%.
-The margin percentage helps you compare performance across different time periods and against competitors.
+The percentage format helps you compare performance across time periods and against competitors.

 How profit margins work

-Think of profit margin as a measure of your efficiency.
+Profit margin measures efficiency.
 It shows how well you turn revenue into profit you keep.

-When you sell a product or service, the money you receive is revenue.
-But you had to spend money to make that sale.
-Profit margin tells you what percentage of the revenue is left after you've paid your expenses.
-A higher margin means you're keeping more of each dollar you make.
+When you sell a product or service, you receive revenue.
+But you spend money to make that sale.
+Profit margin tells you what percentage remains after expenses.
+A higher margin means you keep more of each dollar you make.

 Types of profit margins